FREQUENTLY ASKED QUESTIONS ABOUT DESIGN FELLOWSHIP

 - Explore and define a student-centered problem and the conditions that shape it

-- Design a pilot to test, adapt, and scale innovative and equity-centered solutions
+- Design one or more pilots to test, adapt, and scale innovative and equity-centered solutions

 - Learn and collaborate with a community of like-minded educators, entrepreneurs, and leaders

 What will participants create in the Design Fellowship?

 - Two pilot plans that will help your team understand the problem and advance a proposed solution

 - A theory of change